Image 2023 08 08 T03 44 42

 Where possible, quantify your achievements with numbers, because it gives them a clear, unambiguous meaning: 'improved x significantly' is subjective, but we all know exactly how impressed to be with 'increased x by 30%'.

 What's behind it, however, is the cost and time involved in securing new staff: hiring managers like to feel confident you'll stay in the post for a couple of years or more, so they won't have to repeat the process in just a few months' time.
-If your career to date suggests you won't stick around, but you're actually looking to, address it head on and make that abundantly clear both here and in any accompanying communications.
+If your career history suggests you won't stick around, but you're actually looking to, address it head on and make that abundantly clear both here and in any accompanying communications.

 What else to include